 The Theseus Temple continued its role as exhibition site intermittently until wear and tear sort of put an end to that.
-However, after extensive renovations returned the building to its full glory in 2010, this art venue came back to life under the auspices of the Kunsthistorisches Museum (KHM).
+However, after extensive renovations returned the building to its full glory in 2010, this art venue came back to life under the auspices of the Kunsthistorisches Museum (KHM) group.

 (Incidentally, you can view Canova’s sculpture in the main building of the KHM, where it graces the beautiful main staircase.)